Exus Blog Article

 Collections self-service portals offer customers the ability to reach settlements and provide explanations for delinquency in a completely self-directed fashion, without your involvement (unless the customer requests it).
 Don’t worry: this option doesn’t make you obsolete; it actually improves the customer service you provide.

-That’s because the market now demands self-service options that reflect the self-directed transactional options consumers have with their favourite online product and service providers.
+That’s because the market now demands self-service options that reflect the self-directed transactional options consumers have with their favorite online product and service providers.
 Self-service platforms give them web and mobile options when they want them, not when you feel like calling or emailing them.
 This makes settlements more likely and improves customer service levels—since debtors can resolve obligations in the way they prefer.